-A relationship can either be so good we make no room for another or so bad we refuse to take a second risk. profusely opposed believers in Christ being forced under the yoke of the Old Testament law.
+A relationship can either be so good we make no room for another or so bad we refuse to take a second risk.
+Many students and scholars of Paul's letters through the centuries have found his insistence on Timothy's circumcision intriguing if not baffling.
+After all, he profusely opposed believers in Christ being forced under the yoke of the Old Testament law.

-TAKE THE TIME TO READ ALL 21 VERSES OF GALATIANS 2 THEN COMPLETE THE FOLLOWING:
+TAKE THE TIME TO READ ALL 21 VERSES OF GALATIANS 2, AND THEN COMPLETE THE FOLLOWING: